NeuroLexDiagnostics/demo-elastic/README.md

 Use elastic.js client to then POST new document(s) to elastic indices

+### TODOS

+- create custom Dockerfile for spinning up elasticsearch node(s) in Docker
+- add kibana image and instance to docker-compose.yml

 ### Plan of Attack

-Create Express server that can be spun up on a docker instance Configure on docker compose for elastic/kibana instances to start
+Create Express server that can be spun up on a docker instance - DONE Configure on docker compose for elastic/kibana instances to start - DONE

-Create basic CRUD endpoints on server that proxy to elastic cluster using elastic.js client
+Create basic CRUD endpoints on server that proxy to elastic cluster using elastic.js client - NEXT

 Create layer to derive new features from original full sample and ouput indexable documents